AIMS AND SCOPE

 All About Ambedkar: A Journal on Theory and Praxis is an open access peer-reviewed online English-language journal.
-It publishes two issues per year and comprises both general and theme-based special issues.
-The journal started its journey in September 2020 and published its first issue in December 2020.
+It publishes one issue per year and comprises both general and theme-based special issues.
+The journal started its journey in 2020.

 The philosophy behind the journal is based on a simple premise: B. R. Ambedkar deserves to be read.
 In his masterpiece Who Were the Shudras?
 Ambedkar observes, “I do not despair of success.
 For I take consolation in the words of the poet Bhavabhuti who said, ‘Time is infinite, and earth is vast, someday there will be born a man who will appreciate what I have said.’”
 Forget about appreciating his works, for decades we have experienced the most fundamental problem, i.e., accessing his texts.
 From being suppressed and not published for decades to being ignored in the academic space, Ambedkar’s books have not reached us.
 But times are changing.
 Ambedkar is no longer considered to be just a “reservation leader” but, as many argue, as “the father of modern India.”
 For us, Ambedkar is primarily a thinker – perhaps, the most original, rigorous, and provocative thinker India has produced.
 One wonders how many intellectuals, or even “organic intellectuals,” in the history of humanity, have balanced theory and praxis, intellectual pursuit and political activism the way Ambedkar had managed to do it.